 Here is some useful information for using pre-filled form fields most efficiently.
 Note that we will use 1234567 as the form field ID.
 You will need to replace this example ID with the real IDs of your form fields.

 - Preset values for the fields Text Box, Text Area, Number, Email, Website: You only need to include &control1234567=presetvalue in the webform URL.
 Replace presetvalue with the value of your choice and &control1234567 with your control (form field) ID.

 - Preset values for the fields Name, Hour, Price: In this case, the form field is split into several subfields.
 For example, the field Name contains a First Name and a Last Name.
 These two have separate IDs: First Name – 1234567-1, Last Name – 1234567-2.
 Therefore, the right syntax will be &control1234567-1=John&control1234567-2=Doe.
-This goes for Date, Hour, Price and Phone, as well.
+This goes for the Phone field, as well.
 If you’ve got more than two subfields, then go on using -3.

 - Preset values for Phone: If you want to prefill the input of the Phone field, use this code: &control1234567=123-342-345.
 However, make sure you use the format you’ve selected for the field.

 - Preset values for the Address field: An address field functions in the same way as the Name field, only that here you’ve got five subfields and, consequently, five IDs, form 1234567-1 to 1234567-5.
 In addition, there is the Country field, which is a dropdown list.
 To preset a value for the list of countries, you need the following code: &control1234567-6=CountryName.

 - Preset values for Dropdown Lists and Radio Buttons: These fields allow for a single choice.
 This means that there is only one ID for the entire field.
 The syntax is &control1234567=ChoiceName, where ChoiceName is the choice that you want to preset.